ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IADDSMessage.rst

 IADDSMessage
 ============

-.. py:class:: IADDSMessage
+.. py:class:: ansys.stk.core.stkobjects.aviator.IADDSMessage

    object

    Interface used to access a message from the NOAA ADDS forecast.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IADDSMessage

 Overview
 --------